abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

         RoutingModel routing(...);
         Solver* const solver = routing.solver();

-    This means that you have access to all the variables and constraints of the ``Solver`` and use all we have seen in this manual.
+    Given it exposes
+    the CP variables one can extend the model using the constraints available in the CP Solver.

 Node and vehicle oriented
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^